-This chapter gives some hints and tips on using the functionality of TMCL, for example how to use and parameterize the built-in reference point search algorithm.
+This chapter gives some hints and tips on using the functionality of TMCL, for example how to use and parameterize the built-in reference point search algorithm or the incremental sensOstep encoder.

 6.1 Reference Search

 The built-in reference search features switching point calibration and support of one or two reference switches.
 The internal operation is based on a state machine that can be started, stopped and monitored (instruction RFS, no. 13).
 The settings of the automatic stop functions corresponding to the switches (axis parameters 12 and 13) have no influence on the reference search.